 How Much Revenue Do Laundromats Generate?

-While the laundromat industry is generally stable, each owner's profit can vary widely depending on operating costs and monthly revenue.
+While the laundromat industry tends to be pretty stable, each owner's profit can vary widely depending on operating costs and monthly revenue.
 Most laundromats generate annual cash flow between $15,000 and $300,000.

 Many laundromats become profitable due to steady demand for laundry services and relatively low inventory costs.
-The average laundry manager salary in the United States is $40,039, ranging from a low of $30,701 to a high of $50,726.
+The average laundry manager salary in the United States is $40,285.
+Owner-operators with a well-run location typically earn more by keeping operational costs low and maximizing throughput.

 Choosing the Right Business Model